This page explains about treatments for eating disorders and what to expect when your child comes to Great Ormond Street Hospital (GOSH).

 This group provides a safe place to share problems arising from having an eating disorder, and to think together about ways to cope with them.

-The group also allows exploration together of the impact anorexia nervosa or other eating disorders have on one’s life; for example, missing school and the impact on friendships, amongst others.
+The group also allows exploration together of the impact anorexia nervosa or other eating disorders have on one’s life; for example, missing school and the impact on friendships, among others.
 This develops from setting up a place young people can practice expressing themselves in different ways, using colour, clay and other art materials.

 As the young people become more familiar and comfortable with each other, the group can provide an opportunity to talk openly about any relevant issues.
 Issues around communication between young people and their family may also be explored.